Democracy in classical Iran: Arsacids

-Parthian kingdom was not based on absolutism, but there was a parliament where important issues was being resolved there.
-King was always counseling with the parliament, while the parliament members were not being chosen by the king, so the power of the king was limited by the nation.
-Justin considers one of the reasons for collapse of Parthian empire, the unlimited power of this parliament and the extreme actions of the parliament members.
+The Parthian kingdom was not solely based on absolutism, but there was a parliament of sorts where important issues were being resolved discussed.
+While there is no concrete evidence for either an election of the king or a true separation of powers between the monarchy and the council, the dynamics of the royal court and the kings' necessity to please the Seven Great Houses of Iran guarantee that for the king to interfere with the council would have been a disastrous political move.
+Justin considers one of the reasons for the collapse of Parthian empire to be the power of this council and the extreme actions of its members.